vitelabs/vite-wiki/docs/api/rpc/register.md

 :::

 ## register_getRegistrationList
-Return the registered super node list
+Return the list of registered super nodes in the specified consensus group by the account

 - **Parameters**: